I had to decide: How much damage can an enraged chicken to do my face?

 The choice is yours, but know that the same people cheering a red wave election and better times ahead are also the same people who didn’t blink an eye at vaccine passports or notice stories proclaiming the benefits of fake meat made from crickets.
 They’re also the same people who won’t let you post about any of this on Facebook.

-If you enjoyed this post and want to consider some next-level prepping options, stay tuned for an upcoming article where we discuss things like surviving in the wake of EMP or nuclear attacks.
+If you enjoyed this post and want to consider some next-level prepping options, here are some other articles where we discuss things like surviving in the wake of EMP or nuclear attacks:

 Need something light hearted after all that drama talk?
 Check out my book, The Dread Pirate Roberts, a fan fiction sequel to The Princess Bride.
 New episodes post every Monday.
 Subscribe to get each episode in your inbox.